Arnie Weinmeister: Professional career

-Weinmeister turned professional in 1948 and played defensive tackle for the New York Yankees in the All-America Football Conference until 1949, and for the New York Giants from 1950 to 1953.
+Weinmeister turned professional in 1948 and was a two-way tackle for the New York Yankees in the All-America Football Conference until 1949.
+He mostly played defensive tackle for the New York Giants from 1950 to 1953.
 During his final season in New York, he served as the team captain.
 In 1949, Weinmeister won second-team All-AAFC as a rookie followed by first-team All-AAFC honors, was voted All-NFL Choice for four consecutive years (1950–1953), and was selected to play in the NFL's Pro Bowl every year from 1950 to 1953.

 He was on the inaugural roster for the BC Lions in 1954, having accepted their offer of $15,000, $3,000 more than the Giants paid him.
 He played for the team for two seasons.
 He is one of five Saskatchewan natives to make it to the NFL (the other four being Jon Ryan, Rueben Mayes, Ben Heenan, and Brett Jones).

 In 1984, Weinmeister was announced as part of the class for the Pro Football Hall of Fame; Weinmeister publicly thanked Tom Landry, who was a vocal advocate for Weinmeister.
 In 2024, in celebration of the 100th season of the Giants, the team announced the top 100 players in franchise history, with Weinmeister being ranked 21st.

 Personal life

 After he retired from football, Weinmeister became an organizer for the International Brotherhood of Teamsters, having joined the Teamsters as a warehouseman in college.
 By the 1980s, he was the director of the Seattle-based Western Conference of Teamsters and served as the union's vice president.
-He was also president of Joint Council 28, covering locals in Washington, northern Idaho and Alaska, and was secretary-treasury of Local 117 in Seattle before retiring in 1992; the Justice Department filed a lawsuit to try and remove senior leadership such as Weinmeister in 1988 that tried to link the group to organized crime but he stayed in office.
+He was also president of Joint Council 28, covering locals in Washington, northern Idaho and Alaska, and was secretary-treasury of Local 117 in Seattle before retiring in 1992; the Justice Department filed a lawsuit to try to remove senior leadership such as Weinmeister in 1988 that tried to link the group to organized crime but he stayed in office.

-Weinmeister had four children with his wife Joey.
+Weinmeister had four children with his first wife and later married Joey.
 He died of congestive heart failure on June 28, 2000 at the age of 77.